Brazil's Raizen signals IPO filing is imminent

-In the filing, the company, a joint venture between Royal Dutch Shell PLC (RDSa.L) and energy group Cosan SA (CSAN3.SA), said it would no longer offer forward-looking guidance in order to align its bookkeeping practices with auditors and advisors "in the context of a potential public offering."
+In the filing, the company, a joint venture between Royal Dutch Shell PLC and energy group Cosan SA, said it would no longer offer forward-looking guidance in order to align its bookkeeping practices with auditors and advisors “in the context of a potential public offering.”

 Raizen, the world’s largest sugar maker, also controls a major gas station network in Brazil and Argentina and is Brazil’s fourth largest company by revenue.